 For years, we dermatologists have known that patients with red hair and their very pale skin are at higher risk of melanoma.
 We attributed the risk to the relative lack of melanin and the different type of melanin in their skin.
 Now we know that melanin is only part of the story.

 Genes are still a relatively new scientific frontier for scientists, and in this discovery phase it appears that inheriting the red hair gene itself is enough to put you at higher melanoma risk.
-This means that even without actually looking like a redhead you can be at risk just because you inherited a red hair gene from one of your parents.
-In other words, you can be a brunette with skin that sometimes burns and mostly tans, known as Fitzpatrick Skin Type 3 , but be at higher risk for melanoma because you inherited a red hair gene.
-You just don’t see it because it’s not dominating your hair and skin color.
+This means that even without actually looking like a redhead you can be at risk just because you inherited a red hair gene (called MC1R) from one of your parents.
+In other words, you can be a brunette with skin that sometimes burns and mostly tans, known as Fitzpatrick Skin Type 3, but be at higher risk for melanoma because you inherited a red hair gene.
+You just don't realize that you have the gene because it's not dominating your hair and skin color.